 Massage for spinal stenosis may feel good, but will never resolve the spinal causative issues.

 Epidural injections for spinal stenosis are one of the most unenlightened options and can be very risky.
-I see tons of complications from these popular spinal stenosis treatments.
+We observe lots of complications from these popular spinal stenosis treatments.
+Nerve blocks can be used to treat central and foraminal stenosis.

 Inversion for spinal stenosis is a more patient-friendly form of traction using gravity to provide decompression.